-We've all been there.
+We've all been there - that situation where it seems like everyone around us lacks awareness that we're on the same planet, let alone right next to them.
 You're in a hurry at the grocery store.
 You just need to grab a gallon of milk, and there's some lady with her cart blocking the whole aisle while she examines the labels on every container of almond milk and soy milk, trying to decide which one is the way to go.
 Or in the waiting room at the doctor's office, and some guy is watching a video on his phone with the volume turned up so loud that you could hear every word from down the hall...and they are not words you want to hear even though he seems to think it's the funniest thing he's ever seen.

 I mean, doesn't it usually diffuse the frustration when those people look up, notice that you are there, and move the cart, turn the video down, or give SOME indication that they realize they've created an inconvenience?